manu-p-1/Ampere/README.md

 ### Add the dependency to your project with NuGet
 You can install the latest release with NuGet by clicking `Managing NuGet Packages...` under your Visual Studio project name.
 Browse for the project by typing `Ampere`, view the information, and choose the version you would like to install.

-### Install from GitHub Releases
+### Install from GitHub Packages
-The latest zip release can be found under the [GitHub Releases Page](https://github.com/manu-p-1/Ampere/releases).
-You can use the `Ampere.dll` binary and add it as a dependency within your Visual Studio project.
+The latest NuGet release can be found under the [GitHub Releases Page](https://github.com/manu-p-1/Ampere/packages/).
+You can use the instructions to install from the command line.

 ## Contributing
 We are actively looking for contributors to work on all aspects of the code base ― from documentation to building a variety of utilities.
 For more information on how to contribute, view our [CONTRIBUTING.md](https://github.com/manu-p-1/Ampere/blob/master/CONTRIBUTING.md)